Squad Designated Marksman Rifle

-The United States Army Squad Designated Marksman Rifle (SDM-R) is a heavily modified M16-series rifle intended to provide increased accuracy at longer ranges, giving infantry squads greater firepower.
+The Squad Designated Marksman Rifle (SDM-R) is an American designated marksman rifle used by the United States Army.
+It is essentially a heavily modified M16 rifle designed to provide U.S. Army designated marksmen greater accuracy and firepower at longer ranges, increasing an infantry squad's effective range to up to 600 meters.

-The SDM-R is designed to provide engagement capability at the squad level to 600 meters, similar to the needs expressed by members of USSOCOM that led to the development of weapons such as the Mk 12 Special Purpose Rifle (SPR) and the SEAL Recon Rifle.
+The SDM-R is similar in development and role to the SEAL Recon Rifle and Mk 12 Special Purpose Rifle (SPR), designed and produced for the United States Navy SEALs and the United States Special Operations Command respectively.

+The SDM-R was replaced by the M110A1 SDMR, expected to enter service in the 2020s.
+In this role, the M110A1 retains the "Squad Designated Marksman Rifle" name.

 History

-The addition of an embedded marksman at the platoon or squad level has been a continuing process in the U.S. military.
-The U.S. Marine Corps (USMC) experimented with this during Project Metropolis, before creating the "Squad Advanced Marksman" (SAM) position along with the Squad Advanced Marksman Rifle (SAM-R) specifically for this purpose.
+The addition of an embedded marksman at the platoon or squad level has historically been a continuing process in the U.S. military.
+The United States Marine Corps (USMC) experimented with this during Project Metropolis, before creating the "Squad Advanced Marksman" (SAM) role along with the Squad Advanced Marksman Rifle (SAM-R) specifically for this purpose.

 The 3rd Infantry Division followed suit in implementing a training program to have one marksman per squad, the Squad Designated Marksman (SDM), and developing a rifle, the Squad Designated Marksman Rifle (SDM-R).
 The SDM is an integral part of the squad and serves as a rifleman first and designated marksman second.
 The SDM is not meant to be a squad sniper who engages the enemy with precision fire at long ranges, but instead is trained to directly support the squad with well-aimed shots at ranges slightly beyond the normal engagement distances for riflemen.

 Much like the U.S. Marine Corps SAM-R, the 3rd Infantry division SDM-R was an accurized M16 rifle built in-house by the United States Army Marksmanship Unit with 240 rifles provided for deployment in Iraq.
 The rifle was informally known as "the AMU rifle".

+Replacement

-The SAM-R was replaced from US Army service, mostly due to performance of match grade 5.56 NATO ammo in the DMR role.
-It was being replaced by the HK 417 as the army's new SDM rifle.
-Most were expected to be in service by 2020.
+The SAM-R has since been replaced in U.S. Army service, mostly due to the performance of match grade 5.56 NATO ammo in the DMR role.
+Its slated replacement was the Heckler & Koch HK417-based M110A1 SDMR, expected to enter service in the early 2020s.